Financial Policies and Procedures Manual

 Accounting personnel with check preparation duties shall not have sole authority to sign checks.

-- The Board Treasurer and Board President are the only persons who are authorized to sign operating account checks.
+- The Board Treasurer and Board President and Board President-Elect are the only persons who are authorized to sign operating account checks and are also authorized to sign checks on other UUCC accounts as directed by The Board.
+Where two signatures are required, when directed so by The Board, the Secretary is authorized to sign second, and in the absence of the Secretary the Treasurer is authorized to sign second.
 The Minister can sign on the Minister’s Discretionary account only.
 The Bookkeeper and Administrator cannot sign checks.
+(Modified and approved by the Board of Trustees 7/21/21)

 Personnel with invoice approving responsibilities shall not sign the check for payment, when practicable.